ilukyla/Twitch-Song-Bump-Calculator/README.md

 This one scrapes information from a Twitch Stream and creates a Google Sheet.
 I like that it returns the starting timestamps which can be useful for logging separate streams, refreshes, and that it exports information to a Google Sheet, which can definitely be shared with other moderators.

 Twitch_Hue by batubozhan
+Edited by Kyla Jones for Sprint 1 Progress Log

 •	https://github.com/batubozkan/twitch_Hue